LalitAdityaT/PortScanner/README.md

 # Key Features:

-*Port Range Scanning: Scan a specified range of ports on a target host.
-*Multi-threading Support: Utilize multi-threading to enhance scanning speed and efficiency.
+*Port Range Scanning: Scan a specified range of ports on a target host.\n *Multi-threading Support: Utilize multi-threading to enhance scanning speed and efficiency.
 *User-friendly Interface: Simple command-line interface for easy usage and navigation.
 *Flexible Configuration: Customize scan parameters such as timeout duration and number of threads.